 In response to these changes in energy markets, the Agency conducted a stakeholder feedback process in June and July 2022 to assist the Agency in considering what changes could be made to its procurement approach for the draft 2023 Electricity Procurement Plan.
 The Agency appreciates the feedback provided, including feedback not adopted.
-The IPA proposes to continue the energy procurement schedule and hedging approach utilized in the 2022 Plan for the Agency's 2023 Plan with three changes:
+The IPA proposed to continue the energy procurement schedule and hedging approach utilized in the 2022 Plan for the Agency's 2023 Plan with three changes, one of which was subsequently adjusted further through the Commission's Final Order:

-- First, the IPA proposes to increase the hedging percentage target for the summer months in procurements prior to the final spring procurement event in order to reduce the remaining volumes to be procured for the prompt summer months. - Second, the IPA proposes to change the final procurement hedging targets for ComEd from 100% (106% for July and August) to 75% to recognize the value that Carbon Mitigation Credits ("CMCs") can provide to eligible retail customers in offsetting energy price changes, while not fully exposing eligible retail customers with to certain risks associated with fully relying on CMCs as a hedge outside of the IPA-procured portfolio.
+- First, the IPA proposes to increase the hedging percentage target for the summer months in procurements prior to the final spring procurement event in order to reduce the remaining volumes to be procured for the prompt summer months. - Second, the IPA proposed to change the final procurement hedging targets for ComEd from 100% (106% for July and August) to 75% to recognize the value that Carbon Mitigation Credits ("CMCs") can provide to eligible retail customers in offsetting energy price changes, while not fully exposing eligible retail customers with to certain risks associated with fully relying on CMCs as a hedge outside of the IPA-procured portfolio.
+In the Commission's Final Order approving this Plan, the Commission accepted ComEd's proposal to conditionally reduce the hedging target to 50%, pending Commission approval